 Best Bang for the Buck

 There are a few things that we aren't thrilled about with this model.
-The fit can be a little weird — you may want to consider sizing up.
-The feature set is also pretty minimalist, so if big, zippered pockets are what you are going for, look elsewhere.
-However, the performance of the Savanna is reliable enough that we would recommend this pair to anyone who prioritizes functionality and value.
+They are high utility (which is great), but low fashion.
+Though they have a wide array of pockets, there are noticeable diminishing returns.
+That is, in practice, we couldn't carry more in them just because they were there.
+However, the performance of the Sahara is reliable enough that we would recommend this pair to anyone who prioritizes functionality and value.

 Best for Climbing

 The Prana Stretch Zion pants are durable and versatile.
 We enjoy the small but practical integrated waist tightener, which means these pants can stay up without a belt.
 We also appreciate the cargo pocket with zippers on both sides, which means that we can quickly reach a phone or topo map while sitting at a belay.
 Combined with some of the softest and most comfortable fabric of any of the models in this review, it is no wonder that these pants are one of our favorites.